State of Michigan Programs

 Michigan Tuition Incentive Program (TIP) Watch TIP Video

 This is a high school completion incentive program that offers to pay for the first two years of college and beyond for identified students who graduate from high school or complete their GED before age 20.
-Eligible students are identified by the Department of Human Services based on the receipt of Medicaid coverage for 24 of 36 consecutive months.
+Eligible students are identified by the Department of Health & Human Services based on the receipt of Medicaid coverage for 24 of 36 consecutive months.

 Benefits differ from a Phase I and Phase II school.
 At a Phase I school, all tuition within a certain dollar amount is coverage for up to 80 semester hours.
 Usually, but not always, a Phase I school is a community college.
 Phase II benefits pay $500 each term for up to four semesters of half-time enrollment.
 The University of Michigan-Dearborn is a Phase II school.

 To qualify to use Phase II benefits, a student must have earned at least 56 credit hours (transferred from a Phase I school) or in residence at UM-Dearborn or earned an associateís degree.
 Michigan TIP recipients must meet the UM-Dearborn requirements for satisfactory academic progress, be enrolled at least half-time and cannot be in default on any federal educational loan.
 Please call 888.447-2687 for additional information.